 WAC 246-261-401000 Construction Permits

 (1) Construction Permit.
 Prior to construction or ALTERATION of an AQUATIC FACILITY, the owner shall obtain a construction permit issued by the DEPARTMENT or LOCAL HEALTH OFFICER.
-Construction permits issued by the AHJ are valid for eighteen 18 months.
+Construction permits are valid for 18 months.
 The DEPARTMENT or LOCAL HEALTH OFFICER may extend the life of the construction permit by up to 12 months if requested by the owner or the owner’s representative.
 Once a construction permit expires, the owner is responsible for resubmitting an application for a construction permit.

 (2) Approved Plans.
 In order to obtain a construction permit, the owner shall submit a complete plan to the department or local health officer for review and approval.